 “I want a job that lets me set my own hours, one that will not force me to work 10 to 6.
 There is a work that I can come to jeans and after I finish my work …”

-Yes, but if they do not, then you have separated yourself.
+Yes, but if they do not, then you have separated yourself to learn what 3 things are most important to you in a job.

 Every company thinks it will make its employees valuable, and almost every company will know that it can stop for some time.
-If you move away from the job, the company you want to see will be long-term success, but you do not want to work anywhere.
+If you move away from the job, the company you want to see will be a long-term success, but you do not want to work anywhere to know what is most important to you in your next position.

 Interviews want to know whether your goal is a match for the company.
 Your answer allows an interviewer to see whether your skills and interests are viewed as a good candidate for work.